kube-logging/logging-operator/charts/logging-operator/README.md

 $ helm install --name my-release banzaicloud-stable/logging-operator
 ```

+### CRDs
+The CRDs are provisioned using crd-install hooks, rather than relying on a separate chart installation.
+If you already have these CRDs provisioned and don't want to remove them, you can disable the CRD creation by these hooks by passing `createCustomResource=false` (not required if using Helm v3).

 The command deploys **logging-operator** on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart